 Here’s a well-known fact: College is expensive.
 And we’re not just talking about tuition.
 There are textbooks, school supplies, room and board, and a whole host of other expenses to consider when you’re striking out on your own in pursuit of higher education.
-Also, let’s not forget all the coffee you’re going to need for all-night study sessions.
-Fortunately, when it comes to finding free stuff for college students, there are plenty of options if you know where to look.
+Even with scholarships, college still isn't cheap.
+Fortunately, when it comes to finding college freebies and student discounts, there are plenty of options if you know where to look.

-With that idea in mind, I created a list of college student discounts and freebies that’ll save you loads of money.
-Every cent saved counts, so use the ideas in this list to start racking up the discounts.
+With that idea in mind, I created a list of free stuff for college students that’ll save you loads of money.
+We're talking college freebies for entertainment, food, and tech.

-Oh, and while you’re at it, download The Krazy Coupon Lady app to learn more ways to save every day.
+Oh, and while you’re at it, download The Krazy Coupon Lady app or text HACKS to 57299 to learn more ways to save every day.

 Amazon Prime College Student Discounts & Perks